Mardi Gras Scenes from Home

 sausage-chicken-onions

-Turn heat back to high and bring to boil.
-Add prepared roux to broth and chicken mixture, whisking until roux dissolves.
-Reduce heat to medium and add minced garlic, chopped onions, chopped bell pepper, bay leaves, chicken bouillon cubes, remaining celery salt and pepper (or Créole seasoning).
+Turn heat back to medium high.
+Add roux.
+Stir until roux dissolves.
+Reduce heat to medium; add minced garlic, chopped onions, bell pepper, celery, bay leaves, parsley, chicken bouillon cubes, remaining salt and black pepper (or Créole seasoning).

 boiling-gumbo